-Episcopal School of Nashville welcomes Dallas McGurgan as the founding Fourth Grade teacher for the 2018-2019 school year.
+Episcopal School of Nashville welcomed Dallas McGurgan as the founding Fourth Grade teacher for the 2018-2019 school year.
+She now moves into the role of our third & fourth grade teacher.
 Dallas is a 2003 graduate of Middle Tennessee State University.
-She is an experienced Lower School teacher, having spent twelve of her thirteen years teaching Third Grade at Liberty Elementary School in Franklin.
+She is an experienced Lower School teacher, having spent twelve of her thirteen years teaching third grade at Liberty Elementary School in Franklin.
 Raised in New York and Tennessee, Dallas started singing as a child.
 She now performs professionally in and around Nashville.
 She brings her love of music and movement into the daily classroom routine.

 LaTerra Davis, a Nashville native, has worked and served in the childcare industry for seven years.
 She has a passion for children and loves to teach children new games.
 She has been an East Nashville nanny, were she has cared for children six weeks to 13 years old.
 In 2013 she was a YMCA afterschool counselor at Smyrna Elementary.
 At Smynra Elementary, LaTerra worked with children in kindergarten through fourth grade.
 In 2014 she began working at the Margret Maddox YMCA were she alternated between Yplay, the teen center, and the preschool.

 LaTerra began working at the Episcopal School of Nashville in October 2012.
 She started off as the director the afterschool program, where she made sure the children had fun in a safe environment.
 The following school year she became the Pre-K Assistant, working alongside Katie Donald.
 LaTerra is currently Director of Front Office, Admissions Coordinator, and Director of Aftercare.